Book cover

 Ogni qual volta qualcuno de’ miei amici o conoscenti dimostrava d’aver perduto il senno fino al punto di venire da me per qualche consiglio o suggerimento, mi stringevo nelle spalle, socchiudevo gli occhi e gli rispondevo:

-Every time one of my friends or acquaintances showed signs of having lost their mind to the point of coming to me for advice or guidance, I would shrug my shoulders, close my eyes, and reply:
+Whenever one of my friends or acquaintances showed signs of losing their mind to the point of coming to me for some advice or suggestion, I shrugged my shoulders, narrowed my eyes, and replied to them:

 Qualcuno vorrà bene compiangermi (costa così poco), immaginando l’atroce cordoglio d’un disgraziato, al quale avvenga di scoprire tutt’a un tratto che...

-Someone might pity me (it costs so little), imagining the terrible sorrow of a unfortunate person, who suddenly discovers that...
+Someone might want to pity me (it doesn't cost much), imagining the terrible grief of an unfortunate person who suddenly discovers that...

 sì, niente, insomma: né padre, né madre, né come fu o come non fu; e vorrà pur bene indignarsi (costa anche meno) della corruzione dei costumi, e de’ vizii, e della tristezza dei tempi, che di tanto male possono esser cagione a un povero innocente.

-yes, nothing, in short: neither father nor mother, nor how it was or wasn't; and he will surely be indignant (it costs even less) about the corruption of morals, and the vices, and the sadness of the times, which can cause so much harm to a poor innocent.
+yes, nothing, in short: no father, no mother, no how it was or how it wasn't; and they'll surely want to be outraged (it costs even less) by the corruption of morals, and the vices, and the sadness of the times, which can cause so much harm to a poor innocent person.

 Ebbene, si accomodi.